ikepgh/AmiTwitter/README.txt

     * Downloads Public Timeline (Random Tweets just for fun...)
     * Displays the most recent Tweets that you have sent
     * Displays the most recent Tweet by all friends & followers (User ID)
-    * Follow/Unfollow, Block/Unblock specified users
+    * Follow/Unfollow, Block/Unblock specified Users
-    * Receive/Stop receiving SMS messages from users
+    * Receive/Stop receiving SMS messages from Users
-    * Update your profile; view Favorites and Users currently Blocking
+    * Update your profile; view Favorites and view Users currently Blocking
     * Display most recent Tweet for any User (whether following them or not)
     * MorphOS, OS 3.x compatible